Legal Advice for Franchising — 78 results

 Trademark and brand name licensing allows the licensees to use the... more

-Written by attorney Kevin Murphy, almost 5 years ago.
+Written by attorney Kevin Murphy, over 5 years ago.

 Consider the Legal Risk of FDD Franchise Kits Franchise kits, FDD templates, operations manuals and other fill-in-the-blank documents create significant legal risk - a ticking legal time... more

-Written by attorney Devona Reynolds, 11 months ago.
+Written by attorney Devona Reynolds, over 1 year ago.

 Steps a potential franchisee should consider following when considering investing in any franchised business.
 Selecting The Right Franchise Business Select a few companies that match your... more